 Connie is a writer, editor, podcaster, social media manager, and sometimes photographer from NYC.
 She is currently the social media manager for a book publisher you’ve heard of.
 Connie is most often found tweeting about her favorite TV shows and pop culture from her hobbit hole that looks an awful lot like Hufflepuff House.
 She also probably has 37 tabs open.
 Most of them are for The Nerds Are Typing or fanfiction.
 She should close at least one of them.
 Follow her on Twitter and most places: @ConStar24.

 Porshèa is a storyteller.
 Data analysis/research, fiction writing, and series co-hosting—Things We Imagine on YouTube as well as podcasts @CastleBlackPod & @SafeNegroPod—are her primary devices.
-Living in Brooklyn, though hailing from Middle Tennessee, her life is full of travel, reading, things that sparkle, and working with organizations she’s passionate about: book reviewing, partnership development, and highlighting creative works by BIPOC creators at Black Girls Create; co-hosting and media analysis at For All Nerds; and considering the scope of present and future work as a board member of the Harry Potter Alliance.
+Living in Brooklyn, though hailing from Middle Tennessee, her life is full of travel, reading, things that sparkle, and working with organizations she’s passionate about: book reviewing, content and program analysis,, and highlighting creative works by BIPOC creators at Black Girls Create; co-hosting and media analysis at For All Nerds; and considering the scope of present and future work as a board member of Fandom Forward.
 Follow her journey on Twitter @porsheuh.

-DJ is a Liberian-American educator, storyteller, and instructional designer who uses her background in ‘people work’ to create art that is compelling and often instructive.
-She is a mother, a mental health advocate, a Black queer artist, and a gigantic nerd.
-Keep up with DJ’s work on her portfolio site, www.donnaliejamnah.com.
-You can also connect with her on Twitter @talespinningdj.
+DJ is a Liberian-American educator, storyteller, and instructional designer who uses their background in ‘people work’ to create art that is compelling and often instructive.
+They are a mother, a mental health advocate, a Black queer artist, and a gigantic nerd.
+Keep up with DJ’s work on their portfolio site, www.donnaliejamnah.com.
+You can also connect with them on Twitter & Instagram @talespinningdj.

 Deborah Winfield, Newsletter Curator